 Cost of Buying an RV or Camper

-When you have finally decided that you are going to purchase an RV, you are probably most concerned about the price.
+When you have finally decided that you are going to purchase an RV, you will probably be most concerned about the price.
 However, that’s only one financial factor that you need to consider going forward.
-That being said, for a base price, you should expect to spend upwards of $40,000 on a new RV.
-Alternatively, you can purchase a used trailer for around $15,000 in many cases.
+That being said, for a base price, you should expect to spend upwards of $50,000 on a new drivable RV.
+Alternatively, you can purchase a towable travel trailer for around $20,000 in many cases.
 That being said, you should remember that prices will vary significantly depending on the size and brand of the trailer, as well as the amenities that are included.

-Additionally, most people will not purchase their RV outright. $40,000 is a lot of money to have on hand in cash.
+Additionally, most people will not purchase their RV outright.
 As a result, many people need to finance their purchase.
 This means that you will only pay a small portion of the price with your initial purchase.
 However, you will need to make a monthly payment to the RV company for a very long time.
 It is a lot like making a down payment on a house and then paying a mortgage.
 Like with buying a house, you will spend more money long term with this method because of interest.
 However, it is necessary for most people because they cannot afford to pay the whole price at once.

 Furthermore, you need to factor in the sales tax for your RV.
 Sales tax applies to everything and you normally do not even think about it because it is fairly insignificant.
 However, with a large purchase tax can cost you hundreds or sometimes even thousands of dollars.
 So, you need to factor tax into your budget.

-Finally, you need to remember that you need to pay insurance after purchasing.
-The price of insurance can vary, so you will need to look it up for where you live.
+Finally, you need to remember that you need to pay insurance, extended warranties, and a good roadside assistance plan after purchasing.
+The price of all of these “insurances” can vary, so you will need to look it up for where you live.

 Should You Rent or Buy an RV or Camper